abraham24arthur/student-specialization-recommendation-system/README.md

 ![Recommendation Distribution](recommendation_distribution.png)

-- Network Engineering is the most recommended
-- Data Science is the second
-- Software Engineering is the least
+The visualization reveals a strong tendency toward Network Engineering recommendations, indicating that many students have performance profiles aligned with infrastructure and systems-oriented skills.

+In contrast, Data Science appears as a secondary path, suggesting moderate analytical strength among students.
+Software Engineering shows minimal selection, which may indicate either stricter thresholds or lower alignment with programming-heavy criteria in this dataset.
 ---

 ## 🔍 Insights